guilhemmarchand/mercedes_splunk_start_defender/README.md

 It was redesigned and repackaged for the purpose of the Splunk Cloud migration, with the following evolutions:

-- The custom commands need to be exectued on Splunk Cloud, but relayed to another Splunk instance running on-premise
+- The custom commands need to be executed on Splunk Cloud, but relayed to another Splunk instance running on-premise
 - The Splunk Enterprise on-premise instance (a Heavy Forwarder) then receives the incoming query, and performs the action effectively
-- In addition, a least privleges approach was implemented to avoid having to grant some security concerning Splunk capabilities
+- In addition, a least privileges approach was implemented to avoid having to grant some security concerning Splunk capabilities
 - To achieve this, we use REST API endpoints associated with custom capabilities, as well as a RBAC approach to grant capabilities as needed
 - Finally, the application was completely redesigned to rely on the Splunk UCC framework